 Conductor: Andrew Kam

 Andrew Kam received his Bachelor’s degree in Music Education from the University of Miami and his Master’s degree in Violin Performance from the University of Oregon.
-Mr. Kam currently serves as Orchestra Director for Bellevue High School and is a violinist with both the Yakima Symphony Orchestra and Symphony Tacoma.
+Mr. Kam currently serves as Orchestra Director for Bellevue High School and is a violinist with Symphony Tacoma.
 Learn more.

 Happy Tuesday Cadet Musicians!
 Thank you for those of you that have been able to submit recordings so far.
 Quick update – due to time constraints, we will not be handing out Tracks 2, 3 and 4, and will only focus on Track 1.
 Track 1 recordings are due by this Friday, May 29.